Lung cancer doesn’t always look how you’d expect

 -

 Get Checked! is Lung Cancer Europe’s awareness campaign.
-Now in its fifth year, it aims to raise awareness of lung cancer symptoms, improve early diagnosis, and challenge outdated assumptions about who is at risk.
+Now in its sixth year, it aims to raise awareness of lung cancer symptoms, improve early diagnosis, and challenge outdated assumptions about who is at risk.

 -